d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 where the final equality follows by the same computation that we used in section :numref:`integral_example`.

-We will meet this integral again when we study continuous random variables in the next section.
+We will meet this integral again when we study continuous random variables in :numref:`sec_random_variables`.

 ## Summary